kdeldycke/kevin-deldycke-blog/content/posts/phorum-wordpress-migration.md

     $ aptitude install python-pip python-lxml
     $ pip install PyMySQL bbcode

-The script is <a href="https://github.com/kdeldycke/scripts/blob/master/phorum-to-wordpress.py">available on GitHub</a> so feel free to send pull request ! :)
+The script is <a href="https://github.com/kdeldycke/scripts/blob/master/phorum-to-wordpress.py">available on GitHub</a> so feel free to send pull request! :)